faizaan1abd/mslearn-openai/Instructions/Labs/Standalone-lab2.md

 11. You'll likely get a response about the second hike the model suggested, which provides a much more realistic conversation.
 You can ask additional follow-up questions referencing previous answers, and each time the history provides context for the model to answer.

-    > **Note:** If the response from the model still indicates that it can't understand the hike you're referring to, go to the given below respective language files and replace the entire code with the one provided in Task 6, Step 6.
+    > **Note:** If the response from the model still indicates that it can't understand the hike you're referring to, go to the given below language files and replace the entire code with the one provided in Task 6, Step 6.

     - **Python:** test-openai-model.py and

     - **C#:** Program.cs

     > **Tip:** The token count is only set to 1200, so if the conversation continues too long the application will run out of available tokens, resulting in an incomplete prompt.
 In production uses, limiting the length of the history to the most recent inputs and responses will help control the number of required tokens.